CopernicaMarketingSoftware/Documentation/Yothalot/tuning.md

 processes that can make calls to the user-supplied `reduce()` function at the same time (for example because you use a database connection inside the `reduce()` method), you better use the *maxprocesses* setting.

+## Write intermediate files directly to GlusterFS

+By default all the intermediate files are written to the local filesystem and are only written to GlusterFS during the reduce phase.
+This is mostly to avoid huge loads on GlusterFS.
+In case you only have very little mappers or multiple mappers are unlikely to run on the same server you can turn this feature off.
+You turn this feature off by setting **local** to **false**.